shapeshed/shapeshed.com/content/posts/managing_a_site_upgrade.md

-{
-  "title": "Managing a site upgrade",
-  "date": "2007-11-16T00:00:00+00:00",
++++
+date = "2007-11-16T00:00:00+00:00"
-  "description": "Upgrading a site can be a nerve-wracking process.
+description = "Upgrading a site can be a nerve-wracking process.
 But it doesn't have to be.
-Here are some tips to make the whole process easier.", "tags": [
+Here are some tips to make the whole process easier." tags = ["Apache", "Opinion"] title = "Managing a site upgrade"

-    "Apache",
-    "Opinion"
-  ]
-}
++++

 ## Backups